ASNA/ASNA.DataGateHelper/README.md

 ##### Row counter values

 The `e.CurrentRowCounter` provides the one-based current row number and the `e.TotalRowsCounter` provides the number of rows in the table.
-Interrogating `e.CurrentCounter` provides a good way to perform first-time initialization in the AfterRowRead event handler.
+It's a silly example, but if you wanted to stop reading records after the fourth record read, do this

-    If e.CurrentRowCounter = 1
+    If e.CurrentRowCounter = 4
-        // Do some initalization work.
+        e.CancelRead = *True
     EndIf

-    ForEach FieldName Type(*String) Collection(e.FieldNames)
-        Console.WriteLine("Field {0} has a value of {1}", +
-                                    FieldName, +
-                                    e.DataRow[FieldName].ToString())
-    EndFor

 #### Record blocking